tobiasschoch/wbacon/inst/paper/paper.md

 * the outlier nomination method assumes that the "good" data have (roughly) an elliptically contoured distribution (this includes the Gaussian distribution as a special case);
 * the regression method assumes that the non-outlying ("good") data are described by a linear (homoscedastic) regression model and that the independent variables (having removed the regression intercept/constant, if there is a constant) follow (roughly) an elliptically contoured distribution.

-It is strongly recommended that the structure of the data be examined and whether the assumptions made about the "good" observations are reasonable.
+We recommend that the users examine the data structure of the "good" observations to verify that the assumptions hold.
 The following quote from the authors of the BACON algorithms should be noted.

 > "Although the algorithms will often do something reasonable even when these assumptions are violated, it is hard to say what the results mean." [@billoretal2000, p.
 289]

-The `wbacon` library provides the analyst with tools to identify potentially outlying observations.
+The `wbacon` package provides the analyst with tools to identify potentially outlying observations.
 For multivariate outlier nomination, the package implements several diagnostic plots.
 Worth mentioning is the graph which plots the robust (Mahalanobis) distances against the univariate projection of the data that maximizes the separation criterion of @qiujoe2006.
 This kind of diagnostic graph attempts to separate outlying from non-outlying observations as much as possible; see @willemsetal2009.
 It is particularly helpful when the outliers are clustered or show patterns.
 For robust linear regression, the package offers the standard plotting methods that are available for objects of the class `lm`.
 In addition, it implements the plot of the robust distances of the (non-constant) design variables against the standardized residuals.
 This diagnostic plot been proposed by @rousseeuwvanzomeren1990.
 All plotting methods can be displayed as hexagonally binned scatter plots, using the functionality of the `hexbin` [@hexbin] package.
 This option is recommended for large data sets.

 # Illustration